julianasglasser/equity-awards/README.md

 I assumed `"The numbers should show only significant digits"` meant only removing the trailing zeros.

+As for the tests, I did only a few as an example, but I would definetelly have done more if there weren't time constraints.

 The project was created using a CLI called `create-react-app` in order to ease the set up and save some time.

 ## Set up